KillAllTheHippies/aid/README.md

 # AID - ASCII/Invisible Character Detection Tool

+This tool was created with OpenAI Codex and Claude Code.

-A powerful tool for detecting invisible Unicode characters in files, designed to identify potential ASCII smuggling attempts, hidden data encoding, and suspicious Unicode usage patterns.
+A tool for detecting invisible Unicode characters in files, designed to identify potential ASCII smuggling attempts, hidden data encoding, and suspicious Unicode usage patterns.

 ## Features